AxelRj13/Mobile-SouthbankNoir/README.md

 ---

 ## Tech Stack
-The project uses the following technologies:
+The project uses the following technologies to support its features and functionalities:

 ### **Flutter SDK**
 - Version: `>=3.0.5 <4.0.0`